-Personal Experience: As an attendee in bigger events like DMEXCO you need to be extremely focused, almost tunnel visioned in order to get the meetings you actually need to create partnerships that will help you grow your business.
+Personal Experience: As an attendee in bigger events like DMEXCO you need to be extremely focused, almost tunnel-visioned in order to get the meetings you actually need to create partnerships that will help you grow your business.
 This means a lot of preparation, even a couple of months before the show, understanding who’s presenting and who you want to try and meet with, all to make sure you don’t spend your time pitching to irrelevant people.

-Running since 1996, TGS is a truly massive and the biggest gaming exhibition in Japan.
+Running since 1996, TGS is truly massive and the biggest gaming exhibition in Japan.
 Initially, the event was mostly focused on Japanese titles, but over the years the exhibition became more inclusive for western publishers.

 Best for: Japanese Market, AR/VR, e-sports

 Personal Experience: We’re going to attend TGS for the first time this year, we’re going to go in with a bang, and we’re excited.
 This is obviously the place to be for anything related to gaming in Japan, and since it’s a massive event (over 30K B2B attendees), to get the attention you want, you have to stand out.
-We’ll share more insights after this years event.
+We’ll share more insights after this year’s event.

 The largest game show in Korea, and one of the biggest in APAC, with a massive B2C hall hosting over 300,000 visitors and a large B2B hall with over 500 exhibitors.

-Best for: Gaming, gaming and yes, even more gaming.
+Best for: Gaming, gaming, and yes, even more gaming.

 Personal Experience: In mobile app marketing, if you’re ignoring the Korean market, you’re making a huge mistake.
 Penetrating the market might be a challenge for foreign companies, but if you have something to bring to the table, you should do your best to bridge the cultural and language gaps.
-It’s important to learn about Korean mannerisms and the hierarchical structure of communication and most of all, to be respectful and clear as possible, that kind of behavior goes a long way when working with Koreans.
+It’s important to learn about Korean mannerisms and the hierarchical structure of communication and most of all, to be as respectful and clear as possible, that kind of behavior goes a long way when working with Koreans.

 That’s it for now, but be sure to come back to check for updates – we’ll update the big list every month or two with more events and updated insights about existing events.